obonaventure/draft-bgp-tcp-tls/draft-wirtgen-bgp-tls.md

 During the establishment of the TLS session, the router that initiates the connection MUST use the "botls" token in the Application Layer Protocol Negotiation (ALPN) extension {{RFC7301}}.
 The support for other ALPN MUST NOT be proposed during the TLS handshake.
-This document supports both TLS 1.2 {{RFC5246}} and TLS 1.3 {{RFC8446}}.

 Once the TLS handshake is established and finished, the BGP session is initiated as defined in {{RFC4271}} and the protocol operates in the same way as a classic BGP over TCP session.
-The difference is that the BGP session is now encrypted using the TLS layer.
+The difference is that the BGP session is now encrypted and authenticated using the TLS layer.

-It is suggested that the two BGP peers establishing a BGP over TLS/TCP perform a mutual TLS (mTLS) authentication to prove that both routers are legitimate in the connection.
+As in {{I-D.draft-retana-idr-bgp-quic}}, the TLS authentication parameters used for this connection are out of the scope of this draft.

 # Security Considerations

 This document improves the security of BGP sessions since the information exchanged over the session is now protected by using TLS.

-If TLS encounter a payload injection attack, it will generate an alert that immediately closes the TLS session.
+If TLS encounters a payload injection attack, it will generate an alert that immediately closes the TLS session.
 The BGP router SHOULD then attempt to reestablish the session.
 However, this will cause traffic to be interrupted during the connection re-establishement.
-To prevent this issue, BGP sessions SHOULD enables a graceful restart {{RFC4724}} mechanism when establishing a BGP over TCP/TLS session.

 If both BGP peer supports TCP-AO, the TLS stack is protected against payload injection and this attack can be avoided.
-When combined with TCP-AO, it also counters TCP injection attacks listed in {{RFC5082}}.
+When enabled, TCP-AO counters TCP injection attacks listed in {{RFC5082}}.

-Furthermore, if the BGP router supports TCP-AO, we recommend an opportunistic TCP-AO approach as suggested in {{draft-bonaventure-tcp-ao-tls}}.
+Furthermore, if the BGP router supports TCP-AO, we recommend an opportunistic TCP-AO approach as suggested in {{I-D.draft-bonaventure-tcp-ao-tls}}.
 The router will attempt to connect using TCP-AO with a default key.
 When the TLS handshake is finished, the routers will derive a new TCP-AO key using the TLS key.